Ashirwad427/Pacific-Hotels---Django/README.md

     python manage.py migrate

 4. **Run Live Server**
     Run this command on the same terminal.
-Make sure to keep the root directory as outer 'HELLO'- project folder which contains apps,static folder,manage.py and templates folder.
+Make sure to keep the root directory as outer 'Pacific-Hotels---Django-main'- project folder which contains apps,static folder,manage.py and templates folder.

     python manage.py runserver